 Use a coarse blade, such as a 2 or 3 TPI tooth geometry.
 You can also use some blades designed for cutting greenwood.
 Cut logs while they still have plenty of moisture remaining.
 Use an actual resaw bandsaw blade.

-Resaw blades have fewer, larger teeth, which are better at clearing out sawdust.
+Resaw blades have fewer, larger teeth, better at clearing out sawdust.
 Fewer teeth allow you to feed the wood slower, and you can still have each tooth cut away enough for it to bite into the wood.

 Bandsaw blades differ in thickness, width, length, and tooth configuration.
 The length differs by machine, but the size of your saw’s wheels determines thickness and width: Smaller saw machines range from 9 to 12-inch wheels.